|

 concerns not Homolka herself but the movie Karla and its premiere � or

+lack of one.
 Now the L.A. producer plans to bring his

 movie to Toronto next month for a by-invitation-only screening during the

 Toronto International Film Festival, the Star has learned.
+That's in the wake of a debacle involving

 the Montreal Film Festival, whose boss Serge Losique cancelled Karla's